TW-Robotics/morobot-arduino_esp/README.md

 - endeffector<br>
   Use the different grippers in combination with the robots.
 ### Supported robot types
+- morobot-s (rrp)
-- Scara RRP
+- morobot-s (rrr)
-- Scara RRR
+- morobot-2d
 ### Supported grippers
 - Smart-Servo Parallel-Gripper
-- Micro-Servo Gripper
+- Micro-Servo Angular-Gripper

 ## How to add a new robot
 The class morobotClass is an abstract base class implementing functions like moving the robot's joints.
 For each new robot type, a new child class with corresponding header- and cpp-file has to be implemented.
 Start with newRobotClass_Template and make the following changes: